luizfilipezs/lets-debug/README.md

         terminal.log('Person is walking...')
 ```

 This code is OK.
-But if you remove `walk()` from `Human` class, an error message will be appear in the output.
+But if you remove `walk()` from `Human` class, an error message will appear in the output.

 If you want the program to stop in this situations, set `get_error` option to `True`: